Doctor insights on:

 - Is it safe to drink alcohol while taking solodyn?

-- Is it bad to drink alcohol while on antibiotics?
+- Is it safe to drink sprite while pregnant?

 - Is it safe to drink disprin while drinking alcohol?